guram-asanidze-1-btu-edu-ge/binance_triangular_arbitrage_bot/README.md

     client = Client(api_key[4], api_secret[4])
 ```

 Run `buildbin.py` and `balancecheck.py` simultaneously to check if you have real income in general and not just in USDT.
+ALSO better if you will have BNB on your account it will take less comitions from order.

 **IMPORTANT:** Use this bot at your own risk.
 Good luck!
 If you have any suggestions or improvements, please open an issue and share your ideas for a better implementation of the script.